BISHOP’S CASTLE TOWN HALL www.bishopscastletownhall.co.uk

 Always check the Shropshire Mines Trust Facebook page or Twitter @shropshiremines prior to visiting to confirm that the site is staffed.

 Amongst the wooded slopes and moorland above the Snailbeach valley are the relics of a once thriving lead mining industry.
 The South West Shropshire orefields were originally worked in Roman times and became the most productive in Europe.
 Mining finally ceased in the 1950s and the site is now a scheduled ancient monument with 20 fine buildings, the best set of preserved lead mine buildings in the UK.
+These may be visited at any time and a site guide may be downloaded from the website.

 The village of Snailbeach is 2 miles south of Minsterley off the A488 road from Shrewsbury to Bishops Castle.
 Park at the Village Hall car park where there are public toilets.
 The Shropshire Hills Shuttle Buses (Stiperstones Route) stop at Snailbeach village and it is a short stroll up to the mine site.